Focus and Productivity: What Works for Me

 Sophie Playle

-Which means it’s in my best interest to be as productive (and as focused) as possible.
+Which means it’s in your best interest to be as productive (and as focused) as possible.

 Like a lot of people, there’s something nested deep in my brain that makes me desperate to feel and look busy.
 Working long hours becomes a badge of honour, and guilt gnaws at me if – god forbid – I don’t work a ‘full’ nine-hour work day.